 “Our current financial environment translates into savings for borrowers,” said Anthony Tomaro, investment advisor with Tomaro Financial Group.
 “Whether you’re a first-time homebuyer or a refinancing borrower you will likely benefit from today’s attractive rates.”

-The benchmark 30-year fixed-rate mortgage fell in September to 3.54 percent from 3.62 percent, according to a survey of large lenders by Bankrate®.
+The benchmark 30-year fixed-rate mortgage fell in September to 3.54 percent from 3.62 percent, according to a survey of large lenders, including the Northpoint Mortgage co. by Bankrate®.
 That’s barely above the record low of 3.5percent, set in December 2012.
 According to the Mortgage Bankers Association, statistics also reveal that borrowers are taking advantage of current low rates since mortgage applications are nearly 35percent higher than they were a year ago.

 Tomaro answered a few common questions about the state of housing in general, and offers some practical tips regarding mortgages.